MagpieShrike/exerciseapp/README.md

         - allows user to go to the previous or next exercise in the exercise list

 ## Issues
-        - exercise instructions extend past the viewport and do not scroll all the way
-        - exercise instructions cover the next exercise button on mobile
+        - links work on mobile but not web